 Here are a few tools that you must know about before going back to school.

 As school assignments become strenuous, it’s comforting to know that the latest word processors are coming out as a lifesaver for those faced with big research papers or dissertations.
-Scrivener is an ideal tool if you’re in need of some organization; this software provides multiple panes within one window where writers can customize their workflow!
+Scrivener is an ideal tool if you’re in need of some organisation.
+This software provides multiple panes within one window where writers can customise their workflow!

-If you find yourself overwhelmed by your paper workload then try using Scrivener – not only does it have built-in tools like outlines but also allows users customization through its many windows.
+If you find yourself overwhelmed by your paper workload, then try using Scrivener.
+Not only does it have built-in tools like outlines, but also allows users customisation through its many windows.

-One of the coolest features in Scrivener is that you can use index cards to visualize long-form work.
+One of the coolest features in Scrivener is that you can use index cards to visualise long-form work.
 You just move them around and corresponding sections are rearranged for you inside the document!
-It also comes with the ability to view images, PDF files, web pages as well as other media elements right inside the writing window – all this information would be very helpful when working on those big research papers you might have come across!
+It also comes with the ability to view images, PDF files, web pages as well as other media elements right inside the writing window.
+All this information would be very helpful when working on those big research papers you might have come across!

 2. Google Forms

 Let’s start with the most common and simplest one, shall we?
 Google Forms is a free-to-use tool by Google, which you can use to design and share different types of forms.
 Before the introduction of other, dedicated quiz tools, Google Forms was even used for conducting exams and tests.
 However, today, Google Forms can be used to effectively engage with students to get their feedback about a class.

 Google Forms lets students submit their queries anonymously.
 There are many weaker students in a class who don’t feel confident asking questions; they think it may sound stupid.
 However, if you give them a tool to submit their queries and concerns anonymously, they’d be able to ask more confidently.